enigmatry/entry-angular-building-blocks/UPDATE_TO_ENTRY.md

 # Update to Entry

 Npm packages `@enigmatry/entry-table` and `@enigmatry/entry-form` will replace `@enigmatry/angular-building-blocks` package.
-Components and modules are renamed to have "Entry" instead of "Enigmatry" in module name.
+Components and modules are renamed with "Entry" instead of "Enigmatry" in module name.

 # What has changed?